Skip to content

 Challenges for Plant-Based Eaters

-The selenium content in plant-based foods can vary significantly depending on the selenium content of the soil where the plants are grown.
-This can make it challenging for those on a plant-based diet to consistently get enough selenium, especially in regions where the soil is low in selenium.
+The selenium content in plant-based foods can vary depending on the soil where the plants are grown.

 How to Get It On a Plant-Based Diet

-There are a handful of plant foods rich in selenium, most notably, Brazil nuts.
+Best plant foods rich in selenium include Brazil nuts.

 Just one or two Brazil nuts can provide the daily recommended intake.